 Book

-You can order a copy at Bookshop.org or your local independent bookstore.
+You can order a copy from Bookshop.org, Allstora, your local independent bookstore, or wherever books are sold.

 about say nephew